 What is an architect’s certificate?

 An architect’s certificate is issued by a chartered architect or surveyor on a newly built or converted property and is of 6 year duration.
-Though it has been renamed and is officially called ‘the CML Professional Consultants Certificate’, the term ‘Architects Certificate’ is still widely used.
+Though it has been renamed and is officially called ‘the CML, now known as UK Finance Professional Consultants Certificate’, the term ‘Architects Certificate’ is still widely used.

 Architect’s certificates are an important document for a number of reasons, but particularly if you or your purchaser want to take out a mortgage on a newly built property.